-Psych 189B-3 units Psychological Issues of the Mexican People in the Southwest psychological perspective.
+Psych 189B-3 units Psychological Issues of the Mexican People in the Southwest

+Course analyzes experiences of people of Mexican descent living in the Southwest from a psychological perspective.
 Examines nature of individual and group conflict, explores problems of social participation in a dominant culture and its psychological implications.
 Course describes emergence of distinctive identities of people of Mexican descent.